strogiyotec/WanShiTong/vim/VIM.md

 * **gi** - to the left active insert mode position
 * :noh - clear search highlight
 * Add tab to multiple lines: Shift+>
+* gUiw - all characters to upper case in word